 Our Company established the Audit Committee on 24 November 2016 in compliance with Rule 3.21 of the Listing Rules.
-Written terms of reference in compliance with paragraph C.3.3 of the CG Code and Corporate Governance Report as set out in Appendix 14 to the Listing Rules have been adopted.
+Written terms of reference in compliance with paragraph D.3.3 of the CG Code and Corporate Governance Report as set out in Appendix 14 to the Listing Rules have been adopted.
 The primary roles of the Audit Committee include, but are not limited to, (a) making recommendations to the Board on the appointment, reappointment and removal of the external auditor, and approving the remuneration and terms of engagement of the external auditor, and any questions of its resignation or dismissal; (b) monitoring integrity of the financial statements and annual report and accounts, half-year report and, if prepared for publication, quarterly reports, and reviewing significant financial reporting judgements contained in them; (c) reviewing the financial controls, internal control and risk management systems.
-The Audit Committee consists of three independent non-executive Directors namely, Mr. Lam Chi Keung, Mr. Chan Kai Wing and Mr. Wu Wing Kuen.
-Mr. Lam Chi Keung is the chairman of the Audit Committee, and he possesses the appropriate professional qualifications as required under Rule 3.10(2) and 3.21 of the Listing Rules.
+The Audit Committee consists of three independent non-executive Directors namely, Mr. Chan Kai Wing, Mr. Wu Wing Kuen and Mr. Liu Cheng Yi (appointed with effect from 12 December 2022 after the resignation of Mr. Lam Chi Keung effected from 12 December 2022 who was also a member immediately before his resignation), Mr. Chan Kai Wing is the chairman of the Audit Committee, and he possesses the appropriate professional qualifications as required under Rule 3.10(2) and 3.21 of the Listing Rules.
 The quorum of meetings of the Audit Committee shall be any two members.
 The terms of reference of the Audit Committee are currently made available on the websites of the Stock Exchange and the Company.